spiral/framework/readme.md

 }
 ```

-Powerful HTML templater compatible with other templating engines:
+Powerful and extendable HTML templater compatible with other templating engines:

 ```html
 <spiral:grid source="<?= $uploads ?>" as="upload">